1967 NBA draft: Draft selections and draftee career notes

 Pat Riley, the 7th pick, and Phil Jackson, the 17th pick, became successful NBA head coaches after ending their playing career.
 Riley won five NBA championships as head coach; four with the Los Angeles Lakers in the 1980s and one with the Miami Heat in 2006.
 He also won the Coach of the Year Award for a record three times, tied with Don Nelson.
 Jackson won eleven NBA championships, the most in NBA history.
 He led the Chicago Bulls to win three straight championships twice over separate three year periods; during 1991–1993 and 1996–1998.
 He then captured his third "three-peat" with the Lakers during 2000–2002, before winning two more title in 2009 and 2010.
 He also won a Coach of the Year Award in 1996 with the Bulls.
 Both coaches have been inducted to the Basketball Hall of Fame as a coach.
 They were also named among the Top 10 Coaches in NBA History announced at the league's 50th anniversary in 1996.

-First pick Jimmy Walker was also drafted in the 1967 National Football League (NFL) Draft, despite never having played college football.
+First pick Jimmy Walker was also drafted in the 1967 NFL/AFL draft, despite never having played college football.
 He was drafted last in the 17-round draft by the New Orleans Saints.
 He stayed with his basketball career and became a two-time All-Star.
-On the other hand, the first pick in the 1967 NFL Draft, Bubba Smith, was drafted by an NBA team.
+On the other hand, the first pick in the 1967 NFL/AFL draft, Bubba Smith, was drafted by an NBA team.
 He was selected with the 114th pick in the 11th round by the Baltimore Bullets.
 However, he stayed with his football career and played nine seasons in the NFL as a defensive end.

 Future St. Louis Cardinals pitcher Bob Chlupsa was drafted by the Rockets in the thirteenth round out of Manhattan College.